-Bullfrogs were detected at 11 sites in 2008, one more than last year.
+Bullfrogs continue to be detected at 11 sites in 2010.
 The number of sites harboring western chorus frogs remains low.
 This species occurred at fourteen sites in 2004, but at only seven sites during 2005 and 2006.
 2007 yielded only 6 sites with western chorus frog activity, and again in 2008.
+In 2010, the chorus frog was detected at 10 sites.

 Figure 1.
-Species distribution among 39 sites surveyed within Metro Parks, Serving Summit County in 2008.
+Species distribution among 39 sites surveyed within Metro Parks, Serving Summit County in 2010.

-Table 1 documents the occurrence of each species at each survey site during 2008.
+Table 1 documents the occurrence of each species at each survey site during 2010.
 The number of surveys performed, as well as, the number of months the site was visited is also recorded.
 This helps explain why a particular species may not be documented for a site from year to year.
 For example, if the observer did not visit the site in March, they may not have heard wood frogs.